A DataSet is a CSV file that contains replacement data to be used by DataSet masks to overwrite sensitive values.

 On repeated masking executions, during initialization, DataVeil shall see that the table exists and will therefore not attempt to upload the DataSet.
 If the table already exists then DataVeil will not attempt to validate that the contents are of the specified DataSet.

-Note: If you use Permanent Lifetime then please be sure to manually DROP these DataSet tables from your DBMS after you complete your masking executions
+Note: If you use Permanent Lifetime then please remember to manually DROP these DataSet tables from your DBMS after you have completed all your masking.

 Encode as Unicode